The Private Equity Review: Argentina

 In general, for the reasons cited above, private equity firms, even when formed by Argentine residents, create foreign vehicles for investment outside Argentina (SPVs) in which they remain as general partners in charge of the administration, while incorporating limited partners.
 Investment and shareholders' agreements ruling the relationship between both types of partners are usually also subject to foreign law and jurisdiction.

 Should the SPV be set up in Argentina, the relationship between the partners will be subject to the rules applicable to the investment vehicle form chosen by the parties and the terms of any shareholders' agreement in place.
-Since there are certain mandatory rules in Argentina for the different forms of vehicle, it is generally advisable that shareholders' agreements in these cases be governed by Argentine law.
+Because there are certain mandatory rules in Argentina for the different forms of vehicle, it is generally advisable that shareholders' agreements in these cases be governed by Argentine law.

 The most frequently used corporate vehicles in Argentina are as follows: